Skip to content

 Your cart is empty

-Save 20% with code AUTUMNLOVE24 now through 10/7/24 + FREE SHIPPING orders over $100
+Gifts with every order + FREE SHIPPING orders over $100

 In the enchanting realm of botanical alchemy, two distinct processes vie for attention: hydrosol distillation and essential oil distillation.
 While both methods capture the essence of plants, there exists a fascinating distinction that, in my humble opinion, tips the scale in favor of hydrosol distillation.